-A student who wishes to receive credit for a graduate course which he or she has taken at another institution and which is similar in content to any course offered at SBMI is to submit required documentation for a Petition for Equivalency Credit (PEC) to the SBMI Office of Academic Affairs during their first academic year.
+A student who wishes to receive credit for a graduate course which he or she has taken at another institution and which is similar in content to any course offered at McWilliams School of Biomedical Informatics is to submit required documentation for a Petition for Equivalency Credit (PEC) to the McWilliams School of Biomedical Informatics Office of Academic Affairs during their first academic year.

-Credit is only given to courses that match the current SBMI Course Catalog.
+Credit is only given to courses that match the current school Course Catalog.
 Courses for which grades of less than "B" were earned will not be accepted for equivalency.
 Courses must have been completed within the last five years to qualify.
 The submitted syllabus from the course taken must be from the semester and year the student completed the course.
 Syllabi from any other semester or year will not be accepted and the PEC will be denied.
+Course equivalency credits are subject to the Five-Year Rule based on the semester and year the original credits were posted to a student's official transcript.

 Any exceptions to the policy must be approved by the Associate Dean for Academic and Curricular Affairs.
-For additional information, please contact the SBMI Office of Academic Affairs.
+For additional information, please contact the school Office of Academic Affairs.